vaadin-component-factory/enhanced-map/README.md

-# Template Addon for Vaadin Flow
+# Enhanced Map for Vaadin Flow

-This project is a template for building new Vaadin Flow addons
+This project is an extension of Vaadin Map component that includes geofencing capabilities.

-This component is part of Vaadin Component Factory
+This component is part of Vaadin Component Factory.

 ## Running the component demo
 Run from the command line:
-- `mvn  -pl vcf-template-demo -Pwar install jetty:run`
+- `mvn  -pl vcf-enhanced-map-demo -Pwar install jetty:run`

 Then navigate to `http://localhost:8080/`